aaron-grau/curic/react/projects/pokedex/README.md

   </Provider>
 ```

 Next, instead of rendering the `PokemonIndexContainer` directly, setup a route that will render the component when `path="/"`.
-This will assure that the pokemon index is rendered no matter what our pathname is.
+This will assure that the Pokemon index is rendered no matter what our pathname is.

 The React Router allows us to do some refactoring of our `PokemonIndex` component with the use of the [onEnter][on-enter] function.
 This function is called when the route is entered, so instead of dispatching the `requestAllPokemon` action in the `PokemonIndex` component we can call it on entrance of the `/` route.
 Write this function.

 Now you can refactor the `PokemonIndex` to be a stateless functional component that does not need to call any React lifecycle methods.
 We also do not need to
 `mapDispatchToProps` anymore which simplifies our `PokemonIndexContainer`.

-**Make sure all pokemon still render before moving on.**
+**Make sure all Pokemon still render before moving on.**

 [on-enter]: https://github.com/reactjs/react-router/blob/master/docs/API.md#onenternextstate-replace-callback

 ### Pokemon Index Item

-Let's refactor each of our pokemon into their own `PokemonIndexItem` components.
+Let's refactor each of our Pokemon into their own `PokemonIndexItem` components.
 This is a great pattern for keeping our components minimal.
 Now the list will only care about rendering all of the list items and the items will care about the functionality of showing their details.

 We will structure the index item components to receive all their information through props.
 This way they do not need lifecycle methods and will work perfectly as stateless functional components.
 Write a `<PokemonIndexItem>` component and refactor `<PokemonIndex>` to utilize this new component.
 Test to ensure everything still renders as it did before.